xcomfan/xcomfan.github.io/docker/docker_quick_ref.md

 Once you set up your Docker account use `docker login -u <username>` to login from command line.
 If you are using 2FA you need to set up an access token and provide that as your password.

 Docker hub controls what repository your image is pushed to via tagging.
 You tag the image using your Docker Hub username and repository as a prefix.
 For example `docker tag page-tracker:719e61c xcomfan/page-tracker:719e61c`.
-This form we are follwing is `registry/username/repository:tag`.
+This form we are following is `registry/username/repository:tag`.
 The registry part can be left out when you are pushing to default docker hub as we are doing in this example.
 Otherwise it can be a domain address or an IP address with an optional port number of your private registry instance.
 If you don't provide a tag Docker implicitly applies the `latest` tag.
 You can tag the same image with more than one tag for example `docker tag page-tracker:719e61c xcomfan/page-tracker:latest`

 Once you've correctly tagged the images, you can send them to the desired registry with `docker push` for example...